cleanlab/examples/DEVELOPMENT.md

 This guide provides a checklist for contributing new cleanlab examples.

-- Add your example's notebook and any relevant files in a folder
+- Add your example's notebook and any relevant files in a folder.

 - Ensure that the notebook contains cell outputs and that they look as expected in Jupyter notebook and **on GitHub**.
 Note this is different than our tutorials in the main cleanlab repository (where notebook cells should not be executed)!
-Unlike the tutorials, we want examples notebooks to also look good in GitHub's viewer (which has limited rendering functionality, so avoid things like \<div\> that GitHub's viewer does not render properly).
+Unlike the tutorials, we want examples notebooks to also look good in GitHub's viewer (which has limited rendering functionality, so avoid things like `<div>` that GitHub's viewer does not render properly).

 - Ensure that the jupyter notebook cells are executed in order.
 Additionally clear any cell blocks that are too large (eg. model training code that specifies accuracy for each epoch), it is ok if these do not have an execution number after being cleared.